Itangalo/studentmatrix/README.txt

   sheets, to match the selection in the template.
 Good if you want to fix typos or make other changes.

-All of these actions depend on you marking a number of student sheets for update on the "students" tab.
+Note: All of these actions depend on you marking a number of student sheets for update on the "students" tab.
 Only the rows flagged with "1" in the update column will be processed.

 Some other available actions